Lincoln Airport (Nebraska): SAC base remains

 Lincoln Airport and the Air National Guard use new facilities on the east and southeast side of the former SAC airfield.
 Located to the west side of the airfield, some of the large SAC hangars still are used, while others have been razed.
 The B-47 parking ramp is unused, as well as the former B-47 alert pads (Christmas tree), still in evidence along the northwest end of runway 14/32.
 There are pieces of concrete in the airfield area, disconnected from the runways and taxiways, which are remnants of the old wartime airfield from the 1940s.
-The former Lincoln AFB hangars and ground station are under private ownership of numerous businesses and individuals, though the original fire station is still in use.
+The former Lincoln AFB hangars and ground station are under the private ownership of numerous businesses and individuals, though the original fire station is still in use.
 The streets of the base still are in evidence, but many of the old military buildings have been torn down.
 The former military family housing area is now a part of the Arnold Heights Park community, and new housing has been built on the south side of the base.